UniversalDependencies/docs/_ps/index.md

 * Adjectives and adverbs derived from adjectives have often the same form.
 Their tagging as [ADJ]() or [ADV]() depends on the context.

 ### Features
+* The overview of all features used in Pashto can be found [here](feat-index.html).
 * There are three [VerbForm]() values used in Pashto: finite `Fin`, infinitive `Inf` and participle `Part`.
 * An important feature of Pashto verbs is [Aspect](), which strictly divides verb forms to imperfect `Imp` and perfecgt `Perf`.
 * The finite verb forms inflect for [Mood]() feature with indicative `Ind`, imperative `Imp`, subjunctive `Sub` and potential `Pot` values.
-* The finite verb forms conjugate for [Tense]() feature taking present `Pres`, past `Past` or future `Fut` mark.
+* The finite verb forms conjugate for [Tense]() feature taking present `Pres` or past `Past` mark, with an auxiliary with marking the future `Fut`.
 * The finite verb forms inflect also for the [Person]() feature with the common three values, which is also an inherent feature of many personal pronouns.
 * Generally all inlfectional parts of speech inflect for [Number]() taking a singular `Sing` or a plural `Plur` value.
+There is a few collective nouns having the collective `Coll` number.
 Infinitives always behave like plural, so they do not have the number tagged.
 Non-past finite verb forms do not have the number feature in the third person, since the forms for both numbers are always identical.
 * Nominals, participles and infinitives inflect for [Case]() feature.
 There are five cases tagged in UD for Pashto: direct (marked as nominative) `Nom`, oblique (marked as accusative) `Acc`, locative `Loc`, ablative `Abl` and vocative `Voc`.
 * Nouns and some pronouns have inherent [Gender]() feature with two possible values: masculine `Masc` and feminine `Fem`.
 Adjectives, other pronouns and participles inflect for the gender in order to agree with nouns.
 Finite verb forms inflect for the gender only in the past forms in the third person (both singular and plural).
-* Verbs and pronouns use the feature [Variant]() to distinguish between various forms, denoted long `Long`, short `Short`, weak `Weak` and directional `Dir`.
+* Other important features of Pashto include [PronType](), [Animacy](), [Deixis]() or [Variant]().

 ## Syntax
+* The overview of all dependency relations used in Pashto can be found [here](dep-index.html).

 ### Core Arguments
-* Core arguments (subjects and objects) in Pashto are mostly nouns, pronouns or infinitives (behaving like verbal nouns) in either bare direct case `Nom` or bare oblique case `Acc`.
+* Core arguments (subjects and objects) in Pashto are mostly nouns, pronouns or infinitives in either bare direct case `Nom` or bare oblique case `Acc`.
 The exact use of these cases depends on the inherent transitivity of the verb and the voice and tense used (language phenomenon called _split ergativity_ occurring also in other Indo-Iranian langages)
 * The only argument (i.e. the subject) of intransitive verbs or of transitive verbs used in the passive voice are always in the direct case `Nom`.
 * For transitive verbs in the active voice holds:
   * The **subject** in **non-past** tenses is always in the **direct** case `Nom`.